Maccraft123/Cadmium/README.md

 Thanks @LoganMD for the logo

 # Cadmium++, Linux for ARM chromebooks that don't get attention elsewhere
 ### It also doesn't suck!
 This version has proprietary Mali drivers because Panfrost kinda sucks.
-It just works...
+This whole OS will work perfectly on your C201

 ## Hardware support:
 | Hardware support matrix      	| Duet               	| Kevin and Bob        	| Asus C100PA and C201PA	|